AlterBBN v2: A public code for calculating Big-Bang nucleosynthesis constraints in alternative cosmologies: Input and output description

 \subsection{Decaying scalar field scenario}

 The program \texttt{alter\_phi.x} computes the BBN abundances, errors and correlations in a cosmological scenario where a scalar field is decaying throughout the BBN epoch.
-It takes two input arguments which are the scalar field density ratio $\tilde{\rho}_\phi$ and the reheating temperature $T\mrm{RH}$ in MeV (see Section \ref{subsec.decay_scalar}).
+It takes two input arguments which are the scalar field density ratio $\tilde{\rho}_\phi$ and the reheating temperature $T\mrm{RH}$ in MeV (see Section \ref{subsec.decay_scalar}), and two optional parameters, namely the scalar field decrease exponent (3 by default, matter-like behaviour) and the integration method.
 Running the program with: \texttt{./alter\_phi.x 0.1 10} returns: \texttt{

 Compatible with BBN constraints (conservative limits) Compatible with BBN constraints (chi2 including correlations) }